 These financial statements of Instem Scientific Limited have been prepared in accordance with Financial Reporting Standard 101 'Reduced Disclosure Framework' (FRS 101).
 This framework is issued by the FRC incorporating 'The Amendments to FRS 101' issued by the FRC in July 2015 other than those relating to legal changes and has not applied the amendments to company law made by The Companies, Partnerships and Groups (Accounts and Reports) Regulations 2015 that are effective for accounting periods beginning on or after 1 January 2016.

 The financial statements have been prepared on a going concern basis and prepared on the historical cost basis.
-Refer to the Going Concern note for further details.
+Further details are contained in the Going Concern section of the Accounting Policies.